Triple J Hottest 100, 1995

 The 1995 Triple J Hottest 100, counted down in January 1996, was a countdown of the most popular songs of the year, according to listeners of the Australian radio station Triple J. A CD featuring 32 of the songs was released.
 A countdown of the videos of most of the songs was also shown on the ABC music series Rage.

+Listeners were able to cast their votes by phone, or via the internet.
+Approximately 97,500 votes were received.